Laptop visual demonstrating information security

 However, complying with these regulations can be complex, especially for cloud-based services.
 You need a far-reaching data privacy strategy that adapts to changing rules and technologies.

-6. Create an incident response plan
+6. Creating an effective incident response plan

 When it comes to information security, your workforce can either be your biggest vulnerability or your greatest asset.
 Your team may be trained on how to identify and mitigate certain threats, but how often is that knowledge put into practice?

-An effective incident response plan should outline what to do in the event of an attack, possible breach , some form of non-compliance or security issue.
+An effective incident response plan should outline what to do in the event of an attack, possible breach, some form of non-compliance or security issue.
 Simulated exercises and training will also allow your team to test themselves, their skills and whether or not their response is aligned with the security protocols and policies.

-7. Data protection is brand protection
+7. Data protection equals brand protection

+The cost of cyberattacks or data breaches are steadily increasing.
+That’s one unfortunate trend that should keep every CTO on their toes.
 But even relatively modest data breaches can have serious long-term consequences.
 Unless you can clearly demonstrate your ability to effectively respond to threats and security risks, your customers and partners can quickly lose confidence in your business.

 And if that happens, your brand’s reputation can take years to rebuild.
 Startups may never recover.
 It’s why you need to be both proactive in managing risks and have a plan in place in the event of a data breach or non-compliance.
+In today’s economic environment, lax data security is simply an unacceptable business risk.

 PCs and laptops are traditionally seen as user-end weak points.
 But advanced malware can affect mobile phones and other devices.
 That’s a risk every organization should be aware of.
 However, if you manage highly sensitive data, then you need to take additional steps to anticipate and manage the risk of sophisticated attacks.